kyleryvn/Marginal-Tax-Calculator/README.md

 # Marginal Tax Calculator

-Use this calculator to get an approximate estimate of federal and state taxes owed.
+Use this calculator to get an estimate of federal and state taxes owed.
 Federal taxes are calculated based on income and filing status, following formula given below

 ## 2021 Federal Tax Brackets